RealTimeLogic/JavaSMQ/README.md

 **The Java SMQ client library is designed for standard Java and Android.**

 Note that the SMQ protocol supports both non secure and secure (TLS) connections, however, the Java SMQ client library is designed to operate only over a secure TLS connection.
-The TLS connection used by Java SMQ is managed by the Java platform's included TLS functionality.
+The TLS connection used by Java SMQ is managed by the Java platform's TLS functionality.

 # Compiling the Included Java Swing Example

-The included example is designed for [Swing](https://en.wikipedia.org/wiki/Swing_(Java)) and not Android.
+This example is designed for [Swing](https://en.wikipedia.org/wiki/Swing_(Java)) and.
 An Android example is also provided (see below).

-You may include the SMQ java code in your Java build, but do not include the file RTL/SMQ/AndroidSMQ.java since this file is designed for Android.
+You may include the SMQ Java code in your Java build, but do not include the file RTL/SMQ/AndroidSMQ.java since this file is designed for Android.

 You may compile and run the SMQ LED example on the command line as follows: